nagasudhirpulla/taming_python/blog/skills/dataframe_import_from_dbf.md

 <hr/>
 In this post, we will learn how to import dataframe from a `dbf` file

-In order to import dataframe from dbf file, we require simpledbf module Install simpledbf using the command `pip install simpledbf`
+In order to import dataframe from dbf file, we require simpledbf module.
+Install simpledbf using the command `pip install simpledbf`

 ### Example